On the Convergence of Gromov-Witten Potentials and Givental's Formula: Teleman Implies Givental

 has a unique solution of the form $S= \Psi R e^{U/z}$ such that: \begin{enumerate} \item $\Psi \in \Hom(k^{N+1},H_X\otimes k)$ sends the $i$th standard basis vector in $k^{N+1}$ to the $i$th normalized idempotent $\sqrt{\Delta^i} \delta_i$. \item $R\in \End(k^{N+1},k^{N+1})[\![z]\!]$ with $R\equiv \Id \mod z$. \item $U = \diag(u^0,\dots,u^N)$. \end{enumerate} Hence we can define the abstract ancestor potential as:

-(cf.~Definitions~\ref{def:ancestor} and~\ref{def:ancestorformal}). $\cAabsformal$ is a rational element of $\Fock(H_X\otimes k, \phi_0)$ with weight ${-\frac{1}{24}}$ and discriminant $\det(-q_1*)$.
+(cf.~Definitions~\ref{def:ancestor} and~\ref{def:ancestorformal}). $\cAabsformal$ is a rational element of $\Fock(H_X\otimes k, \phi_0)$ with discriminant $\det(-q_1*)$.
 We will see below that it arises from a formal Frobenius manifold over $k$ as the ancestor potential at the origin.

 \begin{theorem}[Teleman \cite{Teleman}] Let $X$ be a smooth projective variety such that Formal Semisimplicity \eqref{eq:formalsemisimplicity} holds.
 Recall the definition of the total ancestor potential $\cA_X$ in equation~\ref{eq:ancestorpotential}, and the definition of the ring $\cS$ in Remark~\ref{rem:ancestordivisor}.
 We have: